-The Commonwealth of Massachusetts has historically been looked upon as a leader in consumer protection.
-As the Commissioner of Banks, I am pleased to continue with this tradition.
-This guide will help to familiarize you with the Mortgage Review Boards and the appeal process.
-These boards provide a valuable independent review process for denied applicants who believe that they were unfairly turned down for a mortgage.
+The Mortgage Review Boards provide an independent review process for any mortgage applicants who believe that they have been turned down for a mortgage on the basis of the location of the property.
 All mortgage lenders in Massachusetts are required to inform denied mortgage applicants of their right to appeal the denial to the Mortgage Review Boards.
-I encourage you to exercise your rights as a consumer when going through the mortgage process.
+These FAQs will help to familiarize you with the Mortgage Review Boards and the appeal process.

 Frequently Asked Questions

 What types of loans are eligible for review by the Mortgage Review Board?